-The prospective student must file a complete admission application and request the officials of schools previously attended to mail transcripts to the university as soon as the decision to apply has been made.
-Applications will be accepted up to 30 days prior to the trimester the applicant wishes to enter.
+The prospective student must file a complete admission application and request the officials of schools previously attended to mail or eScript transcripts to the university as soon as the decision to apply has been made.
 Both freshmen and transfer students may enter the university's trimester system in August, November, February, or June.
 The application for admission can be completed on the Carey website (www.wmcarey.edu).